duplico/qc15_statemaker/README.rst

 The following variable names are permitted in ``TEXT`` result detail fields, and will be dynamically substituted by the badge upon display.
-Note that the TEXT result type is the ONLY result type for which variables are allowed.
+Note that the TEXT result type is the ONLY result type for which variables are allowed, and ONLY ONE variable is allowed per TEXT result.

 Allowed variables: